 - 2 cups (10 ounces) unbleached all-purpose flour

 - ½ teaspoon salt

 - 5 tablespoons chilled, unsalted butter, cut into ¼-inch cubes

 - 1 large peach, pitted and thinly sliced

 - Adjust oven rack to middle position and heat oven to 425 degrees.

 - Combine flour, baking powder, sugar and salt in large bowl or in the bowl of a food processor fitted with a dough blade.
 Whisk together or pulse.

 - If making by hand, use a pastry cutter and cut the butter into the flour until mixture resembles coarse meal.
-If using food processor, distribute butter evenly over dry ingredients.
+If using a food processor, distribute butter evenly over dry ingredients.
 Cover and pulse 12 times, each pulse lasting 1 second.
 Transfer dough to large bowl.
 Stir in heavy cream with a rubber spatula or fork until dough begins to form.

-- Transfer dough and any dry, floury bits to countertop and knead dough by hand just until it comes together into a rough, sticky ball, 5 to 10 seconds.
+- Transfer dough and any dry, floury bits to countertop and knead the dough by hand just until it comes together into a rough, sticky ball, 5 to 10 seconds.
 Form the dough into a rectangle.
-Roll the dough out into a large rectangle to a little less then ½ inch thickness.
+Roll the dough out into a large rectangle to a little less than ½ inch thickness.

 - Place triangles on parchment lined baking sheet, brush with heavy cream and bake until scone tops are light brown, 12 to 15 minutes.
 Cool on wire rack for at least 10 minutes.
 Serve warm or at room temperature.